-The Accounts Payable Process for Services
+Manage Accounts Payable for Services

 The invoice verification process typically involves checking that the number of hours billed, hourly rate and description of services are accurate.
-Once you are satisfied that the invoice is correct it then needs to be recorded on your books and scheduled for payment.
-If you use accounting software like QuickBooks Online, then this process is very simple.
+Once you are satisfied that the invoice is correct, it then needs to be recorded on your books and scheduled for payment.
+If you use accounting software like QuickBooks, then this process is very simple.
 We will discuss how to this works in QuickBooks later on.

-The Accounts Payable Process for Products
+Manage Accounts Payable for Products

-1. Place order for products
+1. Place Order for Products

 In general, purchase orders include a description of the items, the quantities for each item and the agreed-upon price of each item.